Uijeongbu: Overview

-Despite being known for its military presence, the area has boomed into a satellite community of Seoul with shops, cinemas, restaurants and bars, PC bangs and DVD Bangs.
+Despite being known for its military presence, the area has boomed into a satellite community of Seoul with shops, cinemas, restaurants and bars, internet cafes, and DVD bangs.
 In addition to U.S. personnel, it is popular with the English hagwon (a for-profit private institute, academy or cram school).
 There are several mountains such as Mt.
 Dobong (Dobongsan), Mt.
 Surak and Mt.
 Soyo.
 The mountains are popular recreational areas for hiking and are frequented by residents living in the Seoul Metropolitan area.